-Expand Reading Improvement Pilot to 7th Grade-Students reading below grade level per the Fastbridge assessment
+Expand Reading Improvement Pilot to 7th Grade-Students reading below grade level per the Star Reading Assessment

 List the amount(s) and funding source(s) for the proposed expenditures.
 Specify the funding source(s) using one or more of the following: LCFF, Federal (if Federal identify the Title and Part, as applicable), Other State, and/or Local.